Centre for Ocean Energy Research

 N. Faedo, Mosquera; Puleston, P. F.

-Preliminary experimental assessment of second-order sliding mode control for wave energy conversion systems (Inproceedings)
+Preliminary experimental assessment of second-order sliding mode control for wave energy conversion systems (Proceedings Article)

 In: ANZCC, 2022.